 Bioengineering, BS Accelerated MS

-Highly-qualified students in the Bioengineering, BS have the option of obtaining an accelerated master's in several fields, which are:
+Students in the Bioengineering, BS also have the option of obtaining an accelerated master's in several fields, which are:

 - Bioengineering, BS/Data Analytics Engineering, Accelerated MS